Brexit and clinical research

 - Notice to stakeholders: Withdrawal of the United Kingdom and EU rules in the field of industrial products

 - Questions and answers related to the United Kingdom's withdrawal from the European Union with regard to industrial products

-Further information can be found in the following notifications from the European Commission:
+Further information may be found in the following notifications from the European Commission:

 - For products (including medical devices): http://ec.europa.eu/docsroom/documents/27401

 - For research with products of human origin (blood, tissue and cells, and organs): https://ec.europa.eu/health/sites/health/files/blood_tissues_organs/docs/2017_btc_brexit_en.pdf